-I don't normally talk about poker "experts" as it's not a very good way to describe how to be a winning poker player.
-In poker you
+I don't normally talk about poker "experts" as it's not a very good way to describe how to be a winning player.
+In poker you just need

-just need to create edges over opponents, so one player with less card skills could win more money if that player has better game
+to create edges over opponents, so one player with less card skills could win more money if that player has better game selection, for example.

 I previously wrote about how like the movie

 To Kill a Mockingbird a complete poker player needs

 to bring together many solid, quality assets to their overall game, so they can thusly create a greater a masterpiece of a poker career.